randmon/discord-js-bot/extra.md

 Create a role for anyone who joins the server to be assigned.
 I have named this **"Newbie"**.

 In the bot.js file:
- - Add the `Intents.FLAGS.GUILD_MEMBERS` intent to the client constructor
+ - Add the `GUILD_MEMBERS` intent to the client constructor
  - Below the messageCreate event, add:

 ```js